MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-02.md

 ## Preparing Azure Storage

-To consume the Azure storage services you will need an Azure storage account.
+To consume the Azure Storage services you will need an Azure Storage account.
 To create a storage account, see [Create a storage account](https://docs.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal).
-To learn more about storage accounts, see [Azure storage account overview](https://docs.microsoft.com/azure/storage/common/storage-account-overview).
+To learn more about storage accounts, see [Azure Storage account overview](https://docs.microsoft.com/azure/storage/common/storage-account-overview).

 Once you have a storage account, you can retrieve the connection string from the **Azure Portal** which will be needed in the next section of this lesson.

 ### Optional Azure Storage Explorer

-While you can see and verify all data changes from the UI inside the application, we recommend to install [Azure storage Explorer](https://azure.microsoft.com/features/storage-explorer/).
-This tool allows you to visually see the data in the Azure storage and is of great help when debugging and learning.
+While you can see and verify all data changes from the UI inside the application, we recommend to install [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/).
+This tool allows you to visually see the data in the Azure Storage and is of great help when debugging and learning.

 > [!TIP]
 > For testing from inside the Unity editor you can use a local emulator: